zjunlp/LLMAgentPapers/README.md

 10. **Voyager: An Open-Ended Embodied Agent with Large Language Models**

     *Guanzhi Wang, Yuqi Xie, Yunfan Jiang, Ajay Mandlekar, Chaowei Xiao, Yuke Zhu, Linxi Fan, Anima Anandkumar*. [[abs](https://arxiv.org/abs/2305.16291)], 2023.5

+## 🛠️ Tools

+1. **AutoGPT.**

+   Auto-GPT is an experimental open-source application showcasing the capabilities of the GPT-4 language model.  [[github](https://github.com/Significant-Gravitas/Auto-GPT)]

+2. **CAMEL: Communicative Agents for “Mind” Exploration of Large Scale Language Model Society.**

+   CAMEL is an open-source library designed for the study of autonomous and communicative agents.  [[github](https://github.com/camel-ai/camel)]

+3. **GPTeam: Collaborative AI Agents.**

+   GPTeam uses GPT-4 to create multiple agents who collaborate to achieve predefined goals.
+The main objective of this project is to explore the potential of GPT models in enhancing multi-agent productivity and effective communication. [[github](https://github.com/101dotxyz/GPTeam)]

+2. **Transformer Agents.**

+   In short, it provides a natural language API on top of transformers: we define a set of curated tools and design an agent to interpret natural language and to use these tools.  [[github](https://huggingface.co/docs/transformers/transformers_agents)]

+3. **AgentVerse.**

+   A Framework for Multi-LLM Environment Simulation.  [[github]](https://github.com/OpenBMB/AgentVerse)

+4. **AutoAgents**

+   AutoAgents - Complex question answering in LLMs with enhanced reasoning and information-seeking capabilities.  [[github]](https://github.com/AutoLLM/AutoAgents)